-The nested element <includepath> extends the include path set via attribute or from the configuration file.
-It is a path-like structure; for more information see the respective chapter in the Ant Manual [1].
-The nested element is useful for extending the default include path from the configuration file.
+The nested <includepath> element extends the include path set via the includepath attribute or from the configuration file.
+It is a path-like structure and useful for extending the default include path from the configuration file.

+For more information on file sets, mappers and path-like structures see the respective chapter in the Ant Manual [1].
 This task is used in the test_jni example, which may be consulted for an illustration.